 Schemas Instances It is the overall description of the database.
 It is the collection of information stored in a database at a particular moment.
 Schema is same for whole database.
 Data in instances can be changed using addition, deletion, updation.
 Does not change Frequently.
 Changes Frequently.

-Defines the basic structure of the database i.e how the data will be stored in the database.
+Defines the basic structure of the database i.e It is the set of Information stored at a how the data will be stored in the database. particular time.